OpenBB-finance/OpenBB/website/content/platform/usage/guides/api-keys.md

 ![Coinglass](https://user-images.githubusercontent.com/46355364/207844637-a9321889-c4d8-4d44-95fe-a6288a17ad19.png)

 With the account created, find the assigned API key within the account profile page.
-Enter this value into the OpenBB SDK with:
+Enter this value into the OpenBB Platform with:

 ```console
 openbb.keys.coinglass(key = 'REPLACE_WITH_KEY', persist = True)